MAK20202021/Classification_Supervised-Learning/README.md

 - Report_Classification.pdf

 ## Discussion
-After completing this exercise, I understand how we can build the classification algorithm based model such as Logistic regression, KNN, Random Forest.
+After completing this project, I understand how we can build the classification algorithm based model such as Logistic regression, KNN, Random Forest.